Coaching By Toby

 It happened by accident one day.
 After a random conversation with an incoming college student, they found their path.
 And then I started mentoring and found that I absolutely loved helping people find their way.
 So when I was searching for my next gig, coaching was literally screaming at me as the only path forward.
 And here I am!

 I believe that we are all the experts in our own lives.
 And yet, sometimes we all may need a catalyst to reach your goals.
-As a coach, I will be that independent voice helping you explore your potential and activate your vision.
+As an entrepreneur coach and career coach, I will be that independent voice helping you explore your potential and activate your vision.

 My story is not linear.
 And change / transition was ever present.